-Apricots, Peaches, and Nectarines Rootstock and Pollination Information
+Apricots and Peach Rootstock and Pollination Information

 A dwarf rootstock, Krymsk 99 can easily be kept under 10′-12′.
 Very productive, heavy crops may need thinning for good fruit size.
 Not drought tolerant, may need staking in early years.